ToolCity/FastReport/readme.md

 - Define your test suites with multiple urls and baseline configs
 - Get a complete score report and alerts on email and slack by just calling a single endpoint.
 - Detect what changes are causing the performance drops by adding the tool to your CI/CD workflows.
+- Easy to use Web UI [coming soon]
 - Open source, Highly customisable 🚀

 ## Sample alerts